Definitions

 Advisor: A person chosen by a party, or appointed by the University in Title IX Matters, to accompany the party to meetings related to the resolution process, to advise the party on that process.
-In Title IX Matters, the advisor may conduct cross-examination for the party at the hearing, if any.
+In Title IX Matters, the advisor may question witnesses and conduct cross-examination on behalf of an involved party at the hearing.
+An advisor is not required to be an attorney and may be any individual of the party's choice.

 Business Day: Monday-Friday, excluding official University holidays.